 MDH’s receipt of the MDH 440, by August 31st, is a requirement of each LHD’s human services agreement and more specific detail on this subject can be found in the LHD Funding System Manual, Section 2170 – Reconciliation and in Exhibit A. No FY 2021 request for payments will be honored after August 31st unless FY 2020 MDH 440s have been received by the Division of Grants & Local Health Accounting (DGLHA).
 In addition, all FY 2020 amounts owed will be paid upon completion of year end reconciliations.

 All FY 2020 UFD awards will be reconciled by the DGLHA.
-However, the amount owed or due for F819N, F539N, F732N and F733N will be carried forward to FY 21.
+However, the cash balance for F819N, F539N, F732N, F903N and F733N will be carried forward to FY 2021.
 For each UFD award,

 Local Health Departments that are not entirely on FMIS must submit an Annual Report (MDH 440).

-Local Health Departments that are entirely on FMIS are only to submit an Annual Report (MDH 440) to DGLHA if the information reflecterd in FMIS (DAFR7410) is inaccurate.
+Local Health Departments that are entirely on FMIS are only to submit an Annual Report (MDH 440) to DGLHA if the information reflected in FMIS (DAFR7410) is inaccurate.
 All needed corrections to FMIS must appear on the Master Cost Settlement Adjustment List.

 If a FMIS LHD is submitting a MDH 440 Annual Report of Expenditures and Receipts because an adjustment of expenditures/accrual is needed, a written explanation must be submitted with the MDH 440 identifying the amount and the applicable line item.
 In addition, one Master Cost Settlement Adjustment List (found at https://health.maryland.gov/Pages/sf_gacct.aspx).